Passkeys: The Next Leap in Passwordless Authentication

 Passkeys represent a significant advancement in the journey towards a passwordless future.
 They are a new type of digital credential, more secure and easier to use than traditional passwords and older multi-factor authentication methods.
 Developed by the FIDO Alliance and supported by major tech companies like Apple, Google, and Microsoft, passkeys aim to provide a standardized, phishing-resistant way to log into websites and applications across your devices.

-Instead of a user-created string of characters, a passkey relies on a pair of cryptographic keys: a public key stored on the server of the website or app, and a private key securely stored on the user's device (like a smartphone, computer, or hardware security key).
-When a user wants to log in, their device proves possession of the private key through a simple, secure action – often using biometrics (fingerprint or face scan) or a device PIN.
+Instead of a user-created string of characters, a passkey relies on a pair of cryptographic keys: a public key stored on the server of the website or app, and a private key securely stored on the user's device.
+When a user wants to log in, their device proves possession of the private key through a simple, secure action – often using biometrics or a device PIN.

-The core of passkey technology is public-key cryptography, a well-established security standard.
-Here’s a simplified breakdown of the process:
+The core of passkey technology is public-key cryptography.
+Here's a simplified breakdown of the process:

 Key Benefits of Using Passkeys

-Passkeys offer a multitude of advantages over traditional password-based systems:
+Passkeys offer multitude of advantages over traditional password-based systems:

 Adoption and the Road Ahead